EMRL/stir/README.md

 `stir` can be run from anywhere, but if you'd like it to be installed server-wide follow the instructions below.

 1. In the `stir` directory, type `sudo ./install/doinst.sh` and enter your sudo password when/if asked
 2. That's it.
-By default `deploy` is installed to `/usr/local/bin/` and support files are installed to `/etc/deploy/`
+By default `stir` is installed to `/usr/local/bin/` and support files are installed to `/etc/stir/`

 ## Configuration

 Configuration is handled globally in the `etc/stir/global.conf` file.
 Individual users also have their own settings in `~/.stirrc`

 Repositories can each have their own deploy configuration.
-An example of this file can be [found here](https://github.com/EMRL/deploy/blob/master/etc/deploy.sh).
+An example of this file can be [found here](https://github.com/EMRL/stir/blob/master/etc/stir.sh).

 ## Slack